 Some Massachusetts residents have even advocated that Massachusetts should ban commercial trucks from local streets except for pickup and delivery.

-Having an experienced Boston personal injury lawyer anytime you are injured in an accident involving a large truck is critical.
+Having an experienced personal injury lawyer anytime you are injured in an accident involving a large truck is critical.

 Whenever an accident occurs, Sweeney Merrigan Law LLP, will: